Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Details on the Experimental Setup

 \subsection{Tasks}

-Table~\ref{tab:tasks} reports characteristics on the benchmark tasks used by us.
-We use the official train, validation and test splits from AI2’s Reasoning Challenge.
-However, during inspection we noticed that for some reason, AI2's Reasoning Challenge includes very few instances with choices named ``1'', ``2'', ``3'', ``4'' instead of ``A'', ``B'', ``C'', ``D'' and very few instances with five choices instead of four which we excluded from the splits for consistency.
-GSM8K officially only contains a train and test split.
-We therefore sampled $1319$ instances from the train split uniformly at random as a separate validation split to have a similar sized validation split as the test split.
-Regarding all other tasks from the BBH and instruction induction benchmark we use the splits as processed and used by \citet{wu2024prompt}.
-Note that \citet{wu2024prompt}, however, further sub-sampled their validation split to only use $20$ validation instances in their experiments.
-For each task, the training split was used to generate the instructions via APE's \citep{zhou2022large} forward mode and to select instances for few-shot exemplars, whereas the validation split was used during optimization and the test split was used to assess unbiased performance.
+Table~\ref{tab:tasks} reports characteristics on the benchmark tasks used in our experiments.
+For \emph{AI2 ARC}, we use the official train, validation and test splits from AI2’s Reasoning Challenge.
+However, during inspection we noticed that for some reason, AI2's Reasoning Challenge includes a few instances with choices named ``1'', ``2'', ``3'', ``4'' instead of ``A'', ``B'', ``C'', ``D'' and a few instances with five choices instead of four which we excluded from the splits for consistency. \emph{GSM8K} officially only contains a train and test split.
+We sampled $1319$ instances from the train split uniformly at random to create a validation set of comparable size to the test set.
+For all other tasks from the BBII subset of the BIG-bench and instruction induction benchmarks, we use the splits as proposed by \citet{wu2024prompt}.
+Unlike \citet{wu2024prompt}, who used only 20 validation instances by further sub-sampling the validation splits, we retain larger validation splits to reduce noise and improve the reliability of performance estimates.
+For each task, the training split was used to generate instructions for the prompts via APE's \citep{zhou2022large} forward mode and to select instances for few-shot exemplars.
+Instructions are generated using APE’s forward mode, where Claude 3 Sonnet \citep{TheC3}, configured with a temperature of $1.0$ and default settings otherwise (as in the main paper for Claude 3 Haiku), produces $100$ candidate instructions from ten input-output examples per task; these are then embedded using BERT's [CLS] token representation, and five representative instructions are selected via 5-medoid clustering.
+The validation split was used during optimization and the test split was used to assess unbiased performance.
+We perform standard sanitization of LLM outputs to be able to employ the loss function in Equation~\eqref{eq:em_loss} based on the exact match as a scoring function.
+For \emph{GSM8K}, we determine the prediction for the exact match loss function by selecting the last number contained in the LLM's output.
+This approach aligns with the Chain-of-Thought prompting and the typical output behavior of LLMs for this task.

-\subsection{LLMS}
+\subsection{LLMs}